 The batter will be thick and lumpy and it’s totally fine.
 You never ever want to over mix muffin batter.

-I find that these muffins dry out quicker than your average muffins so cover and store them quickly so that they stay fresher longer.
+I find that these muffins dry out quicker than your average muffins so cover and store them quickly after they’ve cooled so that they stay fresher longer.

 So yeah, this is yet another recipe for those overripe bananas that sometimes don’t get eaten (or hidden because they get eaten too quickly in my case lol).